Muthubioinfo/branch-site-FDR/README.md

 Now, analyse all the alignments under the branch-site test.
 Use the ```simFDR.R```, to calculate the LRT, and the P-values and q-value significant at 5% confidence level.

-## Simulation under misspecification of the null model